-Perhaps he would notice the sharp edges of his cheek bone as his jaw was always clenched, holding back a silver tongue that had the words that rivaled his own, perhaps he could have seen the jade eyes that watched lazily, slyly absorbing all information in the area.
+Perhaps he would notice the sharp edges of his cheek bone, as his jaw was always clenched; restraining a silver tongue that had barbs to rival Tony's own.
+Perhaps he could have seen the way his eyes watched lazily, slyly absorbing all information in the area.

 The only thing Tony Stark did notice was the fashion and reaction Loki had to certain events.

-He noticed how a calm complexion could turn to steady rage with a few thoughtless words- or how a carefully fitted mask hid all thoughts except a rather dark exterior that instinctively brought fear.
+He noticed how a calm complexion could turn to steady rage with a few thoughtless words- or how a carefully fitted mask hid all thoughts except the second it faltered in instinctively overwhelming fear.

-Clint Barton, after recently being freed from Loki's control had met the other Avengers, mind still foggy as he tried to recollect all events he made or destroyed- trying to figure out why the SHIELD base was smoking and missing part of its left wing.
+Clint Barton, after recently being freed from Loki's control, had met the other Avengers.
+His mind still foggy as he tried to recollect all memories where he made or destroyed- trying to figure out why the SHIELD base was smoking and missing part of its rear wing.

-He walked onto the bridge, Natasha at his side to fend off the harsh glares of the other SHEILD operatives that dared question him being on the ship.
+Clint walked onto the bridge, Natasha at his side to fend off the harsh glares of the other SHIELD operatives that dared question him being on the ship.

-Clint knew of Tony Stark, he had heard of him from the reports, Natasha joking with him after her mission to work for him, recruit him for the cause.
+Clint knew of Tony Stark, he had heard of him from the reports.
+Natasha joked with Clint after her mission to work for him, recruit him for the cause.

 He was fully expecting an ass to be honest.
-From the way Natasha had described him, he should be cocky, arrogant and not caring of others.
-Walking in and hearing Tony Stark angrily glaring at a certain soldier Clint recognized as Steve Rodgers, Captain America, just filled his thoughts of him.
+From the way Natasha had described him, he should be cocky, arrogant and apathetic towards others.
+Walking in, Clint heard the slowly scathing remarks, and saw the venomous glare at a certain man Clint recognized as Steve Rogers.

 "What's wrong?"
-Natasha asked in the silence that spread between the two, glaring at each other from opposite ends of the table, before Stark pulled a phone out of some unknown space, Clint having noticed the face that he was wearing a rather famous suit.
+Natasha asked in the silence that spread between the two.
+They glared at each other from opposite ends of the table.
+Stark finally pulled a phone out of some unknown space, Clint noticed he was dressed far too formal for such a setting.

 "Agent Coulson died.
 Loki got him."
 Steve mumbled, breath hitching slightly.

 "I'm going to kill that bastard."
-Clint swore, eyes hardening as he thought of everything Loki had done- the fog receding slightly just for his mind to replay a horrible sharp laughter that drove him to the point of wanting to stab an arrow in his own temple.
+Clint swore, eyes hardening as he thought of everything Loki had done.
+The fog receded slightly, just for his mind to replay a horrible sharp laughter that drove him to the point of wanting to stab an arrow in his own temple.

 "Don't we all want to, Robin Hood."
-Stark growled, a reflection from the picture frame behind Stark showing that the phone he was 'playing with' actually had its screen off, him only listening to the conversation.
+Stark growled, a reflection from the picture frame on the wall behind Stark showed that the phone he was 'playing with' actually had its screen off.
+He was listening to the conversation.

 "…Did you know Agent Coulson?"
-Clint couldn't help but asking, mentally wanting to shoot himself as he noticed the smallest of wavers in Tony's hand as he stored the phone, never actually turning it on.
+Clint couldn't help but ask.
+He mentally felt the urge to shoot himself as he noticed the smallest of wavers in Tony's hand.
+He stored the phone, never actually turning it on.

-The sharp brown eyes met his- and Clint couldn't help but flinch slightly, the laughter in his head receding momentarily as a certain familiarity of intelligence looked back.
-He noticed the mask that Stark had constructed for reasons unknown to him, and he saw as the mask broke slightly, leaving anger and sorrow on his face before the mask was back, making his face emotionless- the sharpness back in his eyes.
+The sharp brown eyes met his- and Clint couldn't help but flinch slightly.
+The laughter in his head receding momentarily as a certain familiarity of intelligence looked back.
+He noticed the mask that Stark had constructed for reasons unknown to him, and he watched as the mask broke slightly.
+It left anger and sorrow on his face before the mask was back, making his face emotionless- the sharpness was back in his eyes.

 "Yeah, good man.
 Idiot- for taking on a god I mean.
 Should have taken someone with him- complete idiot."
-Stark mumbled, getting up abruptly before making his way past Clint, who was completely stiff, shoulders brushing against the metal plating momentarily before Stark had left.
+Stark mumbled, standing abruptly before making his way past Clint.
+Their shoulders brushed slightly, Stark was cold.

 "Tasha-" Clint started, voice thick as his comrade next to him sighed, knowing his exact reason for distress.

 "Don't worry- he always has one."
-She sighed, referring to the mask she too had seen crack.
+She explained, referring to the mask she too had seen crack.

 x-(X 2 X)-x